22 Jan Chicken Teriyaki Stir Fry (Whole30)

 What Makes This Teriyaki Chicken Recipe Healthy

-A few simple swaps make this recipe Whole30 friendly without sacrificing any flavors.
+Now, I have made a few simple swaps to make this recipe Whole30 friendly without sacrificing any flavors.

 1. Soy and Gluten-Free Coconut Aminos